 Although we don’t know which ones will be held or changed this year, these are the main local festivals and festivals during the month of July:

-• 14th and 15th July: Antequera Light Festival.
-It commemorates the declaration of the Dolmens of Antequera as a World Heritage Site by Unesco.
-It has been held since 2016 and the timetable is from 20.30 hours in the auditorium of the Museum of the City of Antequera.
+- 11th and 12th July: Antequera Light Festival (Antequera Light Fest).
+This enchanting festival, which commemorates the declaration of the Dolmens of Antequera as a UNESCO World Heritage Site.
+Expect stunning light and sound shows, typically starting from 8:30 PM in the auditorium of the Museum of the City of Antequera.